 Are You Gambling With Compliance?

-We talk about the fact of law that requires employers to have first aid trained personnel and fully stocked first aid kits with our clients all the time.
+We talk about the fact of law that requires employers to have first aid trained personnel and fully stocked first aid kits available at all times.
 Our clients know they need to stay compliant on one hand, but they also believe that having trained personnel on site could be the difference between life and death in the event of on-site medical emergencies.
 It could also save them thousands of dollars in OSHA & Labor and Industries fines.